Perspective | Florida is full of invasive species. They’re coming for the rest of us.

 The same can’t necessarily be said, though, for some other scourges currently using Florida as a staging ground.
 Creatures like the tegu, a dog-size toothed lizard that is gaining a foothold in the woods of central Florida.
 Or the lionfish, an aquarium escapee with long, venomous spines.
 Or the Cuban tree frog, which has a nasty habit of eating native frog species.
 Or, herbaceously, the Brazilian peppertree, with its toxic and prolific berries.
 They’re all here, and thriving.
 And thanks to globalization effects and a changing climate, they’re all on the move.

 Call it Floridafication: A number of the state’s nastiest living attributes are rapidly migrating outward.
 The state’s unusual history and climate have made it a cushy incubator for all manner of ecological threats.
-But many of the phenomena that make Florida disturbingly unique, from to reptiles to trees to whole landscape types, may not be unique to it for long.
+But many of the phenomena that make Florida disturbingly unique, from reptiles to trees to whole landscape types, may not be unique to it for long.
 As the climate continues to shift, it will get harder and harder to think of the Sunshine State as a place apart, an ecological Other sealed off from the rest of the country by an imaginary wall of palm trees.
 So mock the place at your peril.
 Florida’s strange present may be coming for your state’s future.

 Floridafication is being driven by those two familiar forces — man-made climate change and globalization — stirred together into a cocktail all the state’s own.
 Florida is a good case study for the effects of globalization, in particular.
 Trade winds have been blowing across the peninsula for nearly half a millennium, starting with the founding of the Spanish city of St. Augustine, a full 50 years before Virginia’s Jamestown, and continuing with Miami’s present-day role as a hub for intercontinental trade.
 All that cargo coming and going has inevitably brought nonnative species: stowaways slithering in the holds of ships or sloshing around in the bilge water.